grandchild/AVS-Mixer/README.md

 ## Running the Mixer
 * Start ROOT.v4p (better run as an ordinary patch and not actually "Run as Root"!)
-* Start XMPlay (multiple instances preferably, each can only run one AVS) then start AVS through R-Click > Options (you can and should set a keybort shortcut for starting AVS)
+* Start XMPlay (multiple instances preferably, each can only run one AVS) then start AVS through R-Click > Options (you can and should set a keyboard shortcut for starting AVS)
 * Focus the various AVS windows repeatedly and randomly until all have appeared as inputs in the Mixer.

 You're good to go!